Cisalpine Republic: First constitution

 The institutions of the Cisalpine Republic were very similar to those of France.
 Its first constitution, adopted on 8 July 1797, was based on the French Constitution of 1795.
-A five-member directory constitued the executive branch of government.
+A five-member directory constituted the executive branch of government.
 The territory was divided into departments which elected the judges of peace, the magistrates and the electors, one for every 200 people having the right to vote.
 The latter elected two councils: the Consiglio dei Seniori ("Council of the Seniors") and the Gran Consiglio ("Great Council").
 The first was initially composed of 40 to 60 members and approved the laws and modifications to the Constitutional Chart.
 The second initially had from 80 to 120 members and proposed the laws.
 Both councils discussed treaties, the choice of a Directory, and the determination of tributes.
 The legislative corps included men like Pietro Verri, Giuseppe Parini and the scientist Alessandro Volta.
 The electors had to be landowners or wealthy.

-The Cisalpine directory was composed of five members and exercised the executive power.
-Directors included local politicians such as Gian Galeazzo Serbelloni, the first president, and Francesco Melzi d'Eril, who would later serve as vice president of the Italian Republic.
+The Cisalpine directory was composed of five members and exercised executive power.
+Directors included local politicians such as Giovanni Galeazzo Serbelloni, the first president, and Francesco Melzi d'Eril, who would later serve as vice president of the Italian Republic.
 The Directory chose its secretary and appointed the six ministers: for justice, war, foreign affairs, internal affairs, police, and finance.
 The supreme authority, however, was the commander of the French troops.
 The republic also adopted the French Republican Calendar.

 Each department had its own local directory of five members, as did communes between 3,000 and 100,000 inhabitants.
 The biggest communes were divided into municipalities, with a central joint commission to handle the general affairs of the cities.
 The smallest communes were united in districts with a single municipality, with each commune having its own municipal agent.